rcprcp/PS3-Bitcoin-Mining/README.md

 The there are a few challenging aspects of SIMD programming.
 One point to note is that you really have to have an embarassingly parallel problem to get the full effect of SIMD programming - processing 4 data elements at a time.
 If you have a lot of decision logic or other scalar code, you will not see a huge benefit from SIMD programming.

-As it turns out calculating SHA-256 for Bitcoin Mining is a great match for the Cell/BE architecture.
+As it turns out calculating SHA256 for Bitcoin Mining is a great match for the Cell/BE architecture.

+Calculating SHA256 is done in the assembly code - and the instructions need to be effectively scheduled.
+Obviously the C compiler can reorder the instructions and speed up execution, this has to be done by hand when writing assembler code.

 -- more to come.
 Current Test Driver: